 - Human health- Thinner is harmful by inhalation and irritates the skin.

 - Physical and chemical hazards– The product is flammable and may form explosive vapours or mixtures with air.

-- Safety phrases – S23 meaning does not breathe vapour /spray.
-S 24 meaning avoid contact with skin.
-S 36/37 means putting on suitable protective clothing and gloves.S 38 means insufficient ventilation and wearing respiratory equipment.
+- Safety phrases – S23 means do not breathe vapour /spray.
+S 24 means avoiding contact with skin.
+S 36/37 means wearing suitable protective clothing and gloves.S 38 means insufficient ventilation and wearing respiratory equipment.